-Brooklyn-based singer/songwriter Maria Neckam has made a name for herself as a highly unique and versatile voice.
+Austrian born, now Brooklyn-based, singer and composer Maria Neckam stands out from her peers, possessing a highly unique and versatile voice.
 She has been praised by the press -- from the New York Times to NPR's "A Blog Supreme," and Le Monde in France -- as a "trailblazer," and "natural wonder."
+Known for smart, complex jazz-influenced compositions, Maria has made a departure into the world of indie rock; songs with an edge that talk about what it’s like to let go of safe solutions and follow your dreams.

-She has also lent her voice to countless other artists' projects, such as: four-time Grammy award winner Erykah Badu, composer Ted Hearne and the Brooklyn Philharmonic Orchestra, HipHop producer Mesta Bish, Indie Rock artist David Bronson and Drum/Tabla virtuoso Dan Weiss.
-She has released two EP's with her electro side-project/alter ego Milán, which have been remixed by many DJs and producers, amongst them NYC-based Kissey and Pax Humana.
-Her award winning music video for '25' by animator Nina Pfeifenberger was screened at Cannes and London's International Shortfilm Festivals.
+Maria has been a part of countless other artists' projects, such as: Grammy-winning Neo-Soul Queen Erykah Badu, composer Ted Hearne and the Brooklyn Philharmonic Orchestra, hip-hop producer Mesta Bish, indie rock artist David Bronson and drum/tabla virtuoso Dan Weiss.
+She has released two electro pop EP's under the moniker Milán, which have been remixed by many DJs and producers, amongst them NYC-based Kissey and Pax Humana.
+Playing in venues both in the US and Europe, her live performances resonate as she connects audience members to one another in listening enjoyment.

 Selected press quotes: